calestialgem/rainfall.rs/Thrice.md

 symbol.

 A symbol is always visible in the source it is defined in.
-It can be more accessable using a visibility modifier.
+It can be more accessible using a visibility modifier.
 There are three visibility modifiers in
 Thrice:

 - `module` makes a symbol visible in the module it is defined in,